Increasing Opportunities for Free Play

 This list of rights is a guiding document that nations use to ensure that all children have the chance to grow and develop in the most optimal environment possible.
 Included along with the right to access water and food and the protection from violence and exploitation, is the right to play.

 The American Academy of Pediatrics (AAP) tells us that play is vital to the development of the whole child.
 Research shows, time and time again, that play promotes all areas of development and helps build relationships between adults and children.
-According to the AAP:
+According to the NIH:

 Play allows children to use their creativity while developing their imagination, dexterity, and physical, cognitive, and emotional strength.
 Play is important to healthy brain development.
 It is through play that children at a very early age engage and interact in the world around them.
 Play allows children to create and explore a world they can master, conquering their fears while practicing adult roles, sometimes in conjunction with other children or adult caregivers.